maetshju/Phonetics.jl/docs/src/vowelplot.md

 # Vowel plotting

 The function provided for plotting vowels diplays offers a variety of visualization techniques for displaying a two-dimensional plot for vowel tokens.
 Traditionally, it is F1 and F2 that are plotted, but any two pairs of data can be plotted, such as F2 and F3, F2-F1 and F3, etc. A traditional, vanilla vowel plot only requires three positional arguments, `f1`, `f2`, and `cats`.
-Other plotting arguments that the `Plots` package can accept will be passed through to the first call to `plot`.
+The plot specification is given using `RecipesBase.jl` to avoid depending on `Plots.jl`.
+It is necessary to specify `using Plots` before spectrograms can be plotted.

 ```@example
 using Phonetics # hide
-using Plots # hide
+using Plots
 data = generateFormants(30, gender=["w"], seed=56) # hide
-vowelPlot(data.f1, data.f2, data.vowel, xlab="F1 (Hz)", ylab="F2 (Hz)")
+vowelplot(data.f1, data.f2, data.vowel, xlab="F1 (Hz)", ylab="F2 (Hz)")
 savefig("vanilla_vowel_plot.svg") # hide
 nothing # hide
 ```